thelinuxkid/ubernear/README.md

-ubernear
+Ubernear
 ========

-The Ubernear Open Source Project monitors Facebook event owners for new events and allows geo-spatial searches on events via a RESTful API
+The Ubernear Open Source Project monitors Facebook event owners for new events and allows geo-spatial searches on events via a RESTful API.